WalletScrutiny/WalletScrutinyCom/_hardware/kruxdiyhw.md

 ## Are the private keys shared?

-No. Since this is a DIY project, the private keys cannot be shared with anyone.
+No, the private keys are used for signing within the device and never get shared.

 ## Does the device display the receive address for confirmation?